Australia, New Zealand Seek History In T20 World Cup Final - UrduPoint

 - 'Piece to the puzzle' - Stoinis said a T20 World Cup title will "mean a bloody lot to us."
 "Obviously Test cricket and the Ashes, that's what we grew up when we played.
 Then the transformation of T20 cricket.
 It's not a hit and a giggle anymore in terms of the pressure," said Stoinis.

 "I don't think many people gave us a chance leading into this tournament apart from the players and coaching staff.
 So it's definitely going to mean a bloody lot to us and we will be super proud when we bring that home to Australia."
-Coach Justin Langer said: "We have got such a rich history and it'll be nice to add this piece to the puzzle."
 Key will be the form of opener David Warner who has plundered 236 runs at the tournament.

-Langer lauded the Black Caps for their brand of cricket and said the Aussies will have to bring their best for a maiden title.
+"Everyone had written us off, but we had a lot of confidence within.
+I think we came here with a really clear plan to win the tournament," Finch.

-"The way New Zealand have gone about their business for the last few years has been outstanding," said Langer.
+"We always felt as though we've got the depth of the squad and the quality in our squad to put ourselves in a position to do that.